AndySouthwick/lms/readme.md

  Everyone - Creates their own migration

  # DataBase
- Use Maria as the Database
+ Use mySQL as the Database

  # Objects: